MarkB19988/Glossary-of-Development-Terms/README.md

 The Spiral lifecycle model is an example of a risk-driven model.
 This means that the success of a project depends on how well risk analysis is carried our.
 Analysis is the process of estimating and monitoring the probability of completing tehnical challanges in your project and to account for other possible issues such as cost increases.
 In the spiral lifecycle model, the higher the risk is deemed to be. the more effort is placed on completing that task.

-###### How Risk Is Managed
+###### How Risk Is Managed in the Spiral Lifecycle Model

-Risks are events that could potentially prevent the development team from reaching its objective.
+As stated previously, the spiral lifecycle model is risk-driven and success of the project is heavily influenced by how well the risk analysis is carried out.
+Risks are evaluaed after every iteration of the project.
+Risk analysis after every iteration requires someone to have a specific skillset.
 There are alot of possible risks, from trivial to fatal.
 Trivial are risks that could cause delays to the project but not stop the completion of the project as a whole.
 Fatal risks are ones that could stop the enire project form being completed.

 The first task for the development team is to all the possible risks and prioritize them according to importance and how much impact they could have on the project.
 By prioritizing, a team can focus on minizing the risks that would have the biggest impact on the success of the project.
 The next step is for the team to come up with any potential solutions that can help to overcome or minimize the risks.
 The solutions can cause changes at the next steps as they may involve doing stages differently or some stages taking more time to complete.
 At the end of the risk management stage, a prototype is produced.

 ###### What Is It Best Used For?